simsam8/inf265_project2/report.md

 ## Model selection

-In both tasks, the model with the highest strict accuracy is chosen for testing.
+For the localization task, we selected the model with the highest "strict" accuracy.
+For object detection, we chose the model with the highest MAP score.
 As it takes a while to train, we have only chosen to grid search over the parameters of the optimizer.
 The parameters were chosen somewhat arbitrarely, as we did not have enough time for a more thorough selection.